JJHick95/log_regression-ds-west-082420/README.md

 from src.student_list import student_first_names
 ```

-# Why logistic 1st of our classifiers?
+# Why logistic regression as the 1st of our classifiers?

-Approximately 70% of problems in Data Science are classification problems.
 There are lots of classification algorithms that are available, but the logistics regression is common and is a useful regression method for solving the binary classification problem.

 Logistic regression takes a concept we are familiar with, a linear equation, and translates it into a form fit for predicting a class.

 It generally can't compete with the best supervised learning algorithms, but it is **simple, fast, and interpretable**.

 As we will see in mod 4, it will also serve as a segue into our lessons on **neural nets**.

 # 1. Compare predicting a continuous outcome to predicting a class